aky4wn/aky4wn.github.io/about.md

 Advisor: Sayan Mukherjee<br/>

 **University of Virginia**<br/>
-BS in Physics - Highest Distinction and BA in Mathematics, May 2015<br/>
+BS in Physics with Highest Distinction and BA in Mathematics, May 2015<br/>
 Echols Scholar<br/>
 Phi Beta Kappa<br/>